 Sohkymphor Village lies under the administrative block of Khliehriet Community & Rural Development Block in East Jaintia Hills District.
-The village is located at a latitude of 25.42538° N and a longitude of 092.36954° E at an elevation of 1228m above sea level.
-The total area of Sohkymphor village is about 25 km.
-The land distribution within the village falls broadly under the private owners with 10 km belonging to private forest; 2 Km falling under agricultural land; 4 Km falling under community forest; 8 Km falling under Homestead and residential area; 1 Km falling under waste land and 0.3 Km falling under water bodies.
+The village is located at a latitude of 25.42538°N and a longitude of 092.36954°E at an elevation of 1228m above sea level.
+The total area of Sohkymphor village is about 25 km2.
+The land distribution within the village falls broadly under the private owners with 10 km2 belonging to private forest; 2 Km2 falling under agricultural land; 4 Km2 falling under community forest; 8 Km2 falling under Homestead and residential area; 1 Km2 falling under waste land and 0.3 Km2 falling under water bodies.
 Sohkymphor village has 7 dong/ localities namely wahsanphaw, dong umrubot, dong mulum, dong shongngiah, madan ktieh, ksiehkhain, dong pydengnop.
 The total population of the village is 3277 (Census 2011).
 The village has 489 households with an average family size of 8 per household.
 The village has 1201 literate person and 2976 illiterate person.
 While a majority of 432 indigenous people are engaged in cultivation, 90 are engage as agri- labourer.
 The village has about 2222 non-working person.

 The consultation was held on the 24th of November, 2016 at the community playground where 13 participants participated varying from the age group of 40- 60 years who are members of the village council, farmers, daily wage workers, and government service.
 Majority of the participants are male member.
 The objective is to understand the change in livelihood activity of the people and its impact on the environment.
 Before coal mining started in Sohkymphor, the village was purely dependent on paddy field cultivation as a mean of livelihood but during the 1980s there was a change in the occupation of the people who took up coal mining as a major source of income generation activity.
 With the passing of years, it was seen that coal mining has increase in the village.
 Though no study has been conducted to identify the total area under coal mine in the village, consultation with the community has found that only about one fourth of the total village land is under coal mining.
 At present the village has three major coal mining area belonging to individual private owner and about 130 households indigenous people and immigrants people depends on these mine areas for their livelihoods.
 The total quantity produce from the village is not known as the village acts as a focal transportation area for coal coming from other nearby villages like Byrwai and Mynska.
 One of the main issue put forth by the community members is that, water degradation and decrease in water level in spring well has a direct linked to the rat hole mining activity within the region.

-Table below list out the key issues, impact and risk, mitigation measure and the impact of project implementation on the key issues discussed at the village level consultation nattern recalled that earlier the by the community to activity of pattern - locality /Dong of madam address to the change in CLLMP is to ktieh has a rich canopy of dense forest and paddy field land use pattern within the work towards restoration of village cultivation was a common • The community felt that mine area practice.
-However, coal the individual owners • Measure like mining in this region has should take up some dumping of soil degraded the forest land and initiatives to cover into abandoned the paddy cultivation is no degraded land, so far no coal mines longer taken up in this area. step has been taken.
-Water from the mine areas runoff to the agricultural land. • Increase in wasteland area due to coal mining activity especially in private owned land Forest degradation • Open forest (pine trees land) • Since most of the land are ٠ The forest available in the interior part privately owned, the regeneration of the village, and dense members of the village activity under forest are found only in the council has carried out CLLMP will community forest.
-Coal bamboo plantation (under help revive the mining in privately owned MGNREGS) and degraded land land have contributed hugely afforestation within with the to the degradation of forest community forest introduction and area. however, the sapling provision for • Forest fire is another major provided by the forest technical support concern in the village. department has not survive of suitable plants concern in the vinage. due to unsuitability of and sapling in plant in that area. the region.
-Water resources • There are three river and • No step has been taken by • CLLMP will Water resources stream in the village and the community to address • work towards Wah Myntriang is a dead to the dying river like Wah spring shed river.
-It does not have any Myntriang, Wah Umlubu development and since the effect on the river - acquatic life in it and people drainage land has avoided using this river also happens from treatment, by for any domestic purpose. upstream coal mining prioritising the Wah Umlubu is still used by villages. most affected the people for washing • However, in wah umpaai area. clothes only.
-Wah umpaai is the community has banned in the interior part of the dumping and storing of
+Table below list out the key issues, impact and risk, mitigation measure and the impact of project implementation on the key issues discussed at the village level consultation